The good and the bad for LGBT and ally candidates in Tuesday’s election

 Lesbian attorney Maura Healey made history Tuesday night, Nov.
 4, winning election as Massachusetts’ attorney general and becoming the first openly gay person to be elected as attorney general of any state.

 But U.S. Rep. Mike Michaud’s chances of becoming the first openly gay person to be elected governor of any state fell short.

 There were mixed results for other LGBT candidates Tuesday night.
-One of the U.S. House’s six openly LGBT members lost re-election, and — so far — three of four challengers seeking election to the House have lost their campaigns.
+None of the U.S. House’s six openly LGBT members lost re-election, but — so far — three of four challengers seeking election to the House have lost their campaigns.

 Election totals are not yet final for Republican Carl DeMaio’s congressional bid in San Diego, but as of early this morning, results showed DeMaio leading with 50.3 percent.

 Healey makes history

 In Massachusetts, Healey, who served as a deputy attorney general and led that office’s lawsuit against the Defense of Marriage Act, won another stunning victory Tuesday night.
 A first-time candidate for political office, Healey trounced her Republican opponent by a margin of 63 percent to 37 percent.

 Healey won her primary in September against a Democrat who won the endorsement of both the state party and Massachusetts’ pro-gay governor, Deval Patrick.